Get-Tony/ansible_runner_kit/README.md

 - New [Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) can be added to the `project/roles` directory.

 - To run a different playbook, the playbook name must be passed as an argument to the `ark.py` script.

+## Contributing

+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch with your changes.
+3. Submit a pull request with a detailed description of your changes.

 ## License